Cyberlorians/Articles/MaliciousActivityandSentinelP2.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/networkwatcherquery.png)

 I recommend and at your own risk, stand up a honeypot in your own environment.
 Rod Trent had posted this [honeypot](https://thoor.tech/blog/rdp-honeypot-ms-sentinel-workbook/?WT.mc_id=modinfra-00000-rotrent) article on behalf of Pierre Thoor.
 So, that has saved me from doing a full write up and I thank them.
-The article is wonderful and you should do follow it.
+The article is wonderful and you should follow it.
 However, for my "Malicious traffic in Sentinel" series just stand up a VM with an NSG allowing any/any in.
 Keep in mind though, this series is not only to help you learn in your environment but to take these steps in each part of the series and use on any production tenant.
+Flip a quarter and that is your chance on seeing Malicious traffic in your production environments you are supporting.

 In conclusion of Part-2, I hope you are starting to get the visualization of where I am about to bring you.
 Hang on because it's about to get nuts.